Earthquake Insurance: What Does It Cost, And Is It Worth It?

 Start by contacting your homeowners insurance provider to find out if they offer these types of policies or reach out to your state’s department of insurance.

-According to the National Association of Insurance Commissioners, most insurers wait a certain amount of time after an earthquake occurs – usually 30 – 60 days – before they’ll begin writing new policies.
+According to the National Association of Insurance Commissioners, most insurers wait 30 – 60 days after an earthquake event before beginning to write new policies.

 You may be able to receive a premium discount on your earthquake insurance if you have your home retrofitted to better withstand the shaking from earthquakes.

-In California, for example, CEA offers up to a 25% premium discount for those with older homes who have completed a seismic retrofit.
+In California, for example, CEA offers up to a 25% premium discount if you live in an older home and have completed a seismic retrofit.

-Neither your earthquake insurance nor your homeowners insurance policies will provide coverage if your car is damaged by an earthquake.
+Neither your earthquake insurance nor your homeowners insurance policies will provide coverage if an earthquake damages your car.

-To insure your car against earthquake damage, you’ll need to purchase comprehensive car insurance, which is an optional add-on you can include in your auto insurance policy that covers damage to your car not caused by a collision, including damage caused by natural disasters.
+To insure your car against earthquake damage, you’ll need to purchase comprehensive car insurance, which is an optional add-on you can include in your auto insurance policy that covers damage to your car not caused by a collision, including damage from natural disasters.

-While damaging earthquakes are much less likely to occur on the East Coast than they are on the West Coast, it can happen.
+While damaging earthquakes are much less likely to occur on the East Coast than the West Coast, they can happen.